Tetanus and Homeoprophylaxis

 Homeoprophylaxis for tetanus is a historical used safe and effective method to boost natural immunity.
 Contact us to learn more about HP for tetanus.

-Homeopathic remedies will help a person with tetanus relieve their symptoms, effectively and naturally.
+Homeopathic remedies can also help a person with the chicken pox to relieve their symptoms, effectively and naturally.

 What Is Tetanus?

 Tetanus lives in soil, and therefore patients with dog or cat bites need a tetanus shot because the animals have dirt in their mouths.
 The microorganism is causing the tetanus disease is the bacteria Clostridium Tetani.
 The bacteria itself is harmless on its own, but releases toxin in the body and affects the nervous system.

 - Ledum is always the first choice to give to help with tetanus symptoms.
 It has been used for many years as an immediate prophylactic after any puncture wound or deep insect bite or sting.

 - We recommend 3 doses either 2 pills dry dissolved under the tongue.

 - We suggest using a 30C or 200C potency of Ledum with dry dosing immediately at the time of the injury, scrape, bite, etc.

 - Ledum doses should be given 3 times a day for 3 days.

 Tetanus with attempt to commit suicide by hanging.
 Spasms with frightful contortions of the limbs.
 Pronounced septicemia – severe blood infection.